rubenerd/rubenerd.com/content/post/2017/the-boeing-727-prototype.markdown

 ---
 title: "The Boeing 727 prototype"
 date: "2017-01-05T08:34:00+10:00"
-summary: "The paint scheme and classic design were something else!"
+abstract: "The paint scheme and classic design were something else!"
 category: Hardware
 tag:
 - aviation